cmdr-nova/cmdr-nova.github.io/_posts/2024-09-08-plant-your-own-garden.md

 <img src="/img/for-you/examples.png" style="align:center;">

 I detail the service on the page, but I'll write about it here, as well, except, maybe in a more extended fashion.
-I'm offering this for twenty bucks.
+I'm offering this for eighty bucks.
 You pay me, then contact me, and I'll get your page together, and even make you a Neocities where it can be hosted (hosted, completely for free).
 Of course, once I hand over the credentials, you'll be responsible for changing your password.
 But, that's a given!

 You *can* request to use a custom domain, but this is a little more involved, in that, we'll need to figure out if you're buying the domain, and if you *know* how to setup the DNS.
 If not, I certainly know how to do this, but I *also* don't have access to your domain admin panels.